jpamarlphi-byte/LTDW-Long-Term-Deterministic-Weather-Theory/README.md

 ## 4. JP A-Marl LTDW Theory Solution is now complete and published

 Only the Executive Summary has been published.

-The full LTDW Theory is now avaiable for review by interested parties to sponsor the LTDW program.
+The full LTDW Theory is now avaiable for review by interested parties to sponsor the phased implementation of the LTDW program.

 ## Sponsorship

-Corporations and institutions seeking to lead in global resilience and innovation are invited to sponsor the full LTDW Theory program, with access to detailed documentation and implementation pathways.
+Corporations and institutions seeking to lead in global resilience and innovation are invited to sponsor the LTDW Theory program, with access to detailed documentation and implementation pathways.